NeoAdonis/fwmc-transcript/morning/summaries/20231030_FUWAMOCO_MIDNIGHT.md

 ## 🙊 Confession ([15:02](https://youtu.be/f6Xtez79CNs?t=15m02s))

 Mococo reveals the real reason why her mouth is shaped like a cat, and it's of course so she can fit small kittens heads easily!
-Although in reality, it seems that this was just a joke. *Unless...*
+Although in reality, it seems that this was just a joke. *Unless…*

 ## 🎉 Special Day ([17:57](https://youtu.be/f6Xtez79CNs?t=17m57s))